 7SSWM050 Political Philosophy and International Law (MA/LLM Option)

 I am happy to supervise PhD students in any of my areas of interest, whether based at the Department of War Studies or the School of Law.

 I am a practising Barrister at 20 Essex Street chambers.
 My practice includes both commercial (e.g. investment arbitration) and non-commercial aspects of public international law (e.g. inter-state disputes, immunities, human rights).

-Professor Verdirame is Interim Chairman of the Board of Trustees of A Bridge to the Future (a charity set up to raise a 30m endowment for the United World College of Mostar in Bosnia Herzegovina), and a trustee of the Human Dignity Trust.
-He served as founding Chairman of the Board of Trustee of Africa and Middle East Refugee Assistance (AMERA) until 2012.
+I have served on the board of charities and companies.
+I currently chair the Board of Trustees of A Bridge to the Future (a charity set up to raise a 30m endowment for the United World College of Mostar in Bosnia Herzegovina).